napronald/GI-Cancer-MSI-CCNet-MIL/README.md

 ## Key Contributions
 - **Innovative Two-Stage Model:**: Our research introduces a new approach to analyzing and classifying histopathology images, particularly for microsatellite instability (MSI) in gastrointestinal cancers.
-- **Contrastive Clustering-Based Feature Extraction**: Efficient labeling through MIL, allowing for better handling of complex datasets like WSIs.
+- **Contrastive Clustering-Based Feature Extraction**: We integrate a contrastive clustering-based feature extractor, leading to significant improvements in performance compared to previous network designs.
 - **Enhanced Prediction in MSI Classification**: Notable improvement in MSI classification, demonstrated through experiments using colorectal cancer and stomach adenocarcinoma datasets.

 ## Datasets
-The evaluation was conducted using two image datasets from the TCGA cohort:
-- Colorectal Cancer (CRC)
-- Stomach Adenocarcinoma (STAD)
+The model was trained and evaluated on the Colorectal Cancer (CRC) and Stomach Adenocarcinoma (STAD) datasets, with the performance assessed using AUROC and F1 Score metrics.

 | Dataset | Folder | \# of WSIs (Train) | \# of WSIs (Test) | \# of Patches (Train) | \# of Patches (Test) |
 |---------|--------|------------------|-----------------|--------------------|-------------------|